valkey-io/placeholderkv/GOVERNANCE.md

 ## Termination of Membership

-A member of the TSC will be removed if any of the following occur:
+A maintainer's access (and accordingly, their position on the TSC) will be removed if any of the following occur:

 * Resignation: Written notice of resignation to the TSC.
 * TSC Vote: 2/3 affirmative vote of the TSC to remove a member